KnowPulse-KnowledgeBase/helium-exporter/_episodes/02-how-to-export-raw-phenotypic-data-and-germplasm-using-Helium-Data-Exporter.md

 ## Download

-Helim Data Exporter will generate two tab-separated-value files namely, **pedigree data file** and **categorical data file**.
+Helium Data Exporter will generate two tab-separated-value files namely, **pedigree data file** and **categorical data file**.
 Each data file will have **.helium** extension to correspond the file to Helium Pedigree Visualization program in your computer.
 Both files are generated simultaneously with progress being reported to user by a graphical progress bar.
 These two data files can be saved when enabled onto your local computer and can be loaded to Helium for visualization.

 ![Screenshot of main code listing](../fig/helium-exporter-3.png)